stufus/reconerator/README.md

 # Compiling

-Compile this in Visual Studio 2017.
-It currently uses .NET v4.
+Compile this in Visual Studio 2019.
+It currently targets .NET v4.
 You can change that in the compilation preferences if you want to.